robbailiff/eleventy-base-blog/posts/2021-02-27-how-to-configure-the-collections-in-netlify-cms-1.md

 There are numerous options for fields and if you want to know more check out the widgets section of the Netlify CMS documentation [here](https://www.netlifycms.org/docs/widgets).

 The `required` option is a boolean value which is enabled as true by default, making all fields required.
 It must be set as false to make a field optional.

+Body is a special field that needs to be included in documents that contain frontmatter.
+It must have a ```name: "body"``` and represents the section of the document that contains the main content or body, similar to a HTML `<body>` tag.

 **Important!** It is worth noting that order of the fields in your Netlify CMS `config.yml` file determines their order in the editor UI.